robertbenjamin/Job-Search/job-search.md

 **Do I have to care about the product I'm building?**

+Yes, I don't think I could do excellent work on a product I don't care about.

 **Do I have to care about the technologies I'm using?**

 **Do I prefer an "easy" work environment or one where I'm constantly pushed?**